jamesmh/PersonalBlog/source/_drafts/DDD-Use-Case-Life-Insurance-Platform.md

 In the design of the existing system, there was no concept of bounded contexts.
 Everything was stored in one massive XML file (yes...the things we have to deal with in outdated industries).

-We know though that we need to split this up.
+We know that we need to split this up though.
 How should we?

 ## Pivotal Events

 One of the kinds of events to watch out for is what Alberto Brandolini (the creator of event storming) calls "pivotal events."
-These are the most important events because they seem to be drivers for major transitions within a domain.
+These are the most important events because they are drivers for major transitions within a domain.

 In this scenario, the most important event is `PolicyCreated`.
 This is when the application has officially transitioned into a real insurance policy. **That's the end goal of what the user wants in the first place.**